(1983 Guide lists first name as Franklin)

 - Bats Right, Throws Right

-Frank Wren served as general manager of the 1999 Orioles.
+Frank Wren served as general manager of the Baltimore Orioles in 1999 and of the Atlanta Braves from 2007 to 2014.
 Previously, he had played five years in the minor leagues and was in the Florida Marlins front office for 8 years.
-Since his days as a GM ended, he has been in the Atlanta Braves front office.

 Wren was chosen by the New York Yankees in the 17th round of the 1976 amateur draft.
 He debuted, though, in the Montréal Expos chain in 1977, with the GCL Expos.
 The outfielder hit .248/~.390/.300 with 29 walks in 47 games.
 The next year, he was a New York-Penn League All-Star after hitting .313/~.383/.488.
 He was 8th in the NYPL in average, scored 46 runs in 56 games and legged out six triples.
 In 8 attempts to steal a base, he was successful seven times.